 Grains should be soaked in the following way: 1 cup grain to 1-1 ½ cups warm filtered water plus 2 tablespoons yogurt, whey, fresh lemon juice, or raw apple cider vinegar for 7 to 24 hours.
 Prior to cooking, drain water and proceed to cook per recipe.
 Nourishing Traditions by Sally Fallon offers a nice selection of delicious grain recipes.

-Unsoaked grains in the form of commercial breads, pastries, granola, and dry cereal are never recommended.
+We never recommend unsoaked grains in the form of commercial breads, pastries, granola, and dry cereal.
 True sourdough breads are a nice alternative to homemade bread.
 Gruels and porridges made from properly soaked grains provide a healthy replacement for boxed dry cereals.
 Don’t forget the butter.

-Likewise legumes should be soaked for 7-24 hours.
-Soak in a neutralizer such as homemade whey, lemon juice, raw apple cider vinegar, or baking soda.
+Soak legumes for 7-24 hours in a neutralizer such as homemade whey, lemon juice, raw apple cider vinegar, or baking soda.

 - Do not use cold water for soaking legumes.
 Bring purified water to a simmer so that you begin with room temperature or slightly warm water.